khoih-prog/BlynkEthernet_WM/README.md

 ### Important note

-1. Because using dynamic parameters requires HTML page for Config Portal larger than 2K, the current [`Ethernet library`](https://www.arduino.cc/en/Reference/Ethernet) must be modified if you are using W5x00 Ethernet shields.
+1. Because using dynamic parameters requires HTML page for Config Portal larger than 2K, the current [`Ethernet library`](https://www.arduino.cc/en/Reference/Ethernet) must be modified if you are using W5200/W5500 Ethernet shields.
+W5100 is not supported from now on.
 2. To fix [`Ethernet library`](https://www.arduino.cc/en/Reference/Ethernet), just copy these following files into the [`Ethernet library`](https://www.arduino.cc/en/Reference/Ethernet) directory to overwrite the old files:
 - [Ethernet.h](Ethernet/src/Ethernet.h)
 - [EthernetServer.cpp](Ethernet/src/EthernetServer.cpp)